chiakibeats/CustomMaschineMK3/README.md

 * LED feedback of custom MIDI mapping mode leaks into keyboard mode
     * This happens in the very low range notes (C-2 to G-2)
     * Currently under investigation, but you can play these notes normally
-* Scrolling items in Collections and Max for Live folders is laggy in some cases
-    * Maybe it depends on the size of the entire library
-    * Still investigating